Revised 1 April 2022

 Manuscripts should be submitted in the file format of Microsoft Word 2003 or higher.
 Manuscripts should be formatted in A4 size, double-spaced, using a font size of 10 or larger with margins of 2.5 cm on each side and 3 cm for the upper and lower ends.
 Number pages consecutively, beginning with the title page.
 Page numbers should be placed at the middle of the bottom of each page.

 There is no fixed maximum length for full-length articles, but they rarely exceed 30 double-spaced, typewritten pages (or 10,000 words) on 210×297 mm (A4 size) including figures and tables.
 Short communications have page limits of 4 printed pages (or 4,000 words).
-The arrangement and format for full-length or short articles are described blow.
+The arrangement and format for full-length or short articles are described below.

 Title Page: The title page should include the full title of the article, authors’ names, affiliations, and footnotes.
 The title should emphasize the principal objectives covered by the paper.
 Authors’ names should consistently and preferably be written in a standard form for all publications to facilitate indexing and avoid ambiguities.
 If some of the authors have different affiliations, use numbers as superscript 1, 2, 3… after the surname of authors and before the name of their affiliations.
 Use a dagger (†) after the name of the corresponding author.
 If two or more co-authors are equal in status, they should be identified by an asterisk (*) with the caption ‘These authors contributed equally to this work’.
 The contact information for correspondence should include the e-mail address, telephone, fax and DOI numbers.